sakhan21/Maincode/REPORT.md

 # 18. Conclusion

-This pipeline is a clean, production-inspired, interview-ready demonstration of data preprocessing for LLM pre-training.
+This pipeline is a clean and production-inspired for LLM pre-training.
 It balances:

 - Practicality
 - Observability